fdumontmd/fdumontmd.github.com/source/_posts/2011-10-11-seven-languages-in-seven-weeks-ruby-day-1.markdown

 ----------------------------
 Here, a basic looping construct like `while` feels natural (at least to me).
 The code is fairly simple, there is no error checking on input, but hey, it's just day 1.

-{% include_code Guessing Game lang:ruby guess.rb %}
+{% include_code Guessing Game lang:ruby 7l7w/ruby/guess.rb %}

 And this wraps up day 1.